thorchain/docs/developers/connecting-to-thorchain.md

 The Network Information comes from three sources:

-1. MIDGARD: Consumer information relating to swaps, stakes, volume.
+1. MIDGARD: Consumer information relating to swaps, pools, volume.
 DeFi dashboards, Wallets, Exchanges will primarily interact with Midgard.
 2. THORNODE: Raw blockchain data relating to the THORChain state machine.
 THORChain block explorers will query THORChain-specific information here.
 3. TENDERMINT: Tendermint standard data, used by all block explorers to query for base information.

 {% tabs %}
 {% tab title="MIDGARD" %}
-Midgard returns time-series information regarding the THORChain network, such as volume, pool information, users, stakers and more.
+Midgard returns time-series information regarding the THORChain network, such as volume, pool information, users, liquidity providers and more.

 Port: `8080`